-Whether your agents make cold calls or use a list of warm leads, you need to understand how your outbound call volume affects which dialer is best for your call center.
+Whether your agents make cold calls or use a list of warm leads, you need to understand how your outbound call volume affects which dialer is best for your outbound call center.
 For low volumes, preview dialers will do.
 Power and predictive dialers both suit higher volumes but vary in the number of calls they can make per hour, time between calls, and rates of dropped calls.
 All that, plus individual factors like your agents’ average talk time and the settings you choose, affects their reach.
 And of course, the size of your database ultimately limits how many calls you can make.
 So, how many contacts do you have now, and how quickly does your list grow?
-Choose the software that will help you make steady progress without exhausting your database and leaving agents idle.
+Choose the auto dialer software that will help you make steady progress without exhausting your database and leaving agents idle.

 4. User experience